splunk/public-o11y-docs/gdi/opentelemetry/automatic-discovery/linux/linux-backend.rst

 Start your applications
 ------------------------------------------------

-For automatic instrumentation to take effect, you must either restart the host or manually start or restart any applications on the host where you installed the package.
+For zero-code instrumentation to take effect, you must either restart the host or manually start or restart any applications on the host where you installed the package.
 You must restart the host or applications after installing the automatic instrumentation package for the first time and whenever you make any changes to the configuration file.

 After your applications are running, you can verify your data.
 See :ref:`auto-discovery-view-results-linux`.
 You can also configure instrumentation settings.
 See :ref:`auto-discovery-configure-linux`.